anoma/anoma-blog/apriori/slow-games.md

     - extractable value - value that operators may extract from the system.
     - forecast miscalibration - errors in predicting future states or behaviors in the system.
     - cost of informational robustness - the costs of making the mechanism robust to different scenarios.
-    - discretization error - simplifications made in modeling continuous processes or states as discrete ones, which can introduce prediction.
+    - discretization error - stems from simplifications made in modeling continuous processes or states as discrete ones.

 ## Acknowledgements